 Introduction

-Pneumothorax is the pathological accumulation of air in the pleural cavity.
+A pneumothorax is the pathological accumulation of air in the pleural cavity.
 Pneumothoraces can be spontaneous or traumatic.
 Iatrogenic pneumothorax (IPx) is an important subgroup of traumatic pneumothoraces.
-IPx’s may occur during many invasive procedures, including surgeries [1].
-We present a case of iatrogenic pneumothorax that occurred during parathyroid gland biopsy in this report.
+An IPx may occur during many invasive procedures, including surgeries [1].
+Herein, we present a case of IPx resulting from parathyroid gland biopsy.

 Case Report

-54-year-old male patient was consulted to our clinics with the complaints of acute onset right-sided chest pain and dyspnea that occurred during parathyroid gland biopsy performed by the endocrinology clinics.
-Patient’s physical examination findings were blood pressure of 130/88 mm Hg, heart rate of 96/min, respiratory rate of 26/min.
-Lung auscultation revealed diminished respiratory sounds on the right hemithorax.
-Pneumothorax on the right hemithorax was found on the posterior-anterior (PA) chest x-ray (Figure 1).
-Chest tube thoracostomy using 28 French (Fr) drain was performed immediately through the intersection of right fifth intercostal space and mid-axillary line.
-Air drainage stopped on the second post-procedure day, but lung auscultation revealed diminished respiratory sounds on the right apical zone on the fourth post-procedure day.
-PA chest x-ray was performed on the same day, which revealed lung expansion defect (Figure 2).
-Chest tube was clamped.
-PA chest x-ray was repeated 2 hours later, and it did not show any significant difference.
+A 54-year-old male patient was consulted to our clinic with complaints of acute onset right-sided chest pain and dyspnea that occurred during parathyroid gland biopsy performed by the endocrinology clinic.
+The patient’s physical examination findings were as follows: blood pressure of 130/88 mm Hg, heart rate of 96/min, and respiratory rate of 26/min.
+Lung auscultation revealed diminished respiratory sounds in the right hemithorax.
+Posterior-anterior (PA) chest x-ray revealed a pneumothorax in the right hemithorax (Figure 1).
+Chest tube thoracostomy using a 28 French (Fr) drain was performed immediately through the intersection of the right fifth intercostal space and mid-axillary line.
+Air drainage stopped on the second post-procedure day, yet auscultation revealed diminished respiratory sounds in the right apical zone on the fourth post-procedure day.
+PA chest x-ray was performed on the same day, revealing lung expansion defect (Figure 2).
+The chest tube was clamped and PA chest x-ray was repeated 2 hours later, showing no significant difference.
 The chest tube was removed.
 Control physical examination and PA chest x-ray did not reveal any significant abnormalities.
-The patient was discharged and invited for a follow up outpatient clinics examination.
+The patient was discharged and invited for a follow-up outpatient clinic examination.

 Discussion

-Anatomy of the apical part of the parietal pleura is important in understanding the etio-pathophysiology of IPx.
+Anatomy of the apical part of the parietal pleura is important in understanding the etiopathophysiology of IPx.
 The upper part of the pleura and pulmonary apex occupy the thoracic inlet on both sides.
-Between the pleura and neck of the first rib are the superior intercostal artery, sympathetic trunk and ventral ramus of the first thoracic nerve.
-The internal thoracic artery enters the thorax between the first costal cartilage and the pleura [1].
+Between the pleura and neck of the first rib are the superior intercostal artery, as well as the sympathetic trunk and ventral ramus of the first thoracic nerve.
+The internal thoracic artery enters the thorax between the first costal cartilage and pleura [1].

-The most common cause of IPx’s is subclavian catheter insertion.
-Transthoracic/transbronchial fine needle biopsy, positive pressure mechanical ventilation are also among the top etiological procedures for IPx [2].
-It has also been reported that IPx has occurred during axillary lymph node biopsy, hypoglossal nerve stimulation, and acupuncture [3-5].
-No case report of the occurrence of IPx during parathyroid gland biopsy was found.
+The most common cause of IPx is subclavian catheter insertion.
+Transthoracic/transbronchial fine needle biopsy and positive pressure mechanical ventilation are also among the top etiological procedures for IPx [2].
+Additionally, IPx has been reported to occur during axillary lymph node biopsy, hypoglossal nerve stimulation, and acupuncture [3-5].
+No case report of IPx occurrence during parathyroid gland biopsy was found.

-IPx incidence is reported to be 1.36% and increase over the number of invasive interventions [6].
+IPx incidence is reported to be 1.36%, increasing with the number of invasive interventions [6].

-Pathophysiology of IPx is similar to non-iatrogenic traumatic pneumothoraces.
-In IPx, the visceral pleura is usually damaged, and this could even lead to potentially life-threatening tension pneumothorax.
-Thus, the symptoms and signs include decreased or absent breath sounds on the affected side, pleuritic pain and dyspnea, tachypnea, and tachycardia.
+The pathophysiology of IPx is similar to non-iatrogenic traumatic pneumothoraces.
+In IPx, the visceral pleura is usually damaged, possibly leading to life-threatening tension pneumothorax.
+Thus, symptoms and signs include decreased or absent breath sounds on the affected side, pleuritic pain and dyspnea, tachypnea, and tachycardia.
 If tension pneumothorax is present, hypotension, bradycardia, and cardiopulmonary arrest may occur [7].

 The diagnosis of IPx is also similar to non-iatrogenic types.
-Radiological methods such as PA chest x-ray, thoracic computerized tomography and thoracic ultrasonography may help the physician in the establishment of the diagnosis of IPx in conjunction with physical examination findings [7].
+In conjunction with physical examination findings, radiological methods such as PA chest x-ray, thoracic computerized tomography, and thoracic ultrasonography may help the physician in diagnosing IPx [7].